 - Venue: Villa Park

 - Score: 2-0

-One of the highlights of the match was the appointment of new Aston Villa manager Steven Gerrard.
-After sacking Dean Smith due to poor results, Aston Villa appointed Gerrard, the former manager of Rangers in Scotland, as their new manager.
-With the former Liverpool legend back in the Premier League, there was a lot of interest to see how he would fare in his first season in charge.
+The main attraction of this match was the new Aston Villa manager, Steven Gerrard.
+After dismissing Dean Smith due to poor results, Aston Villa appointed Gerrard, the former manager of Rangers in Scotland, as their new manager.
+There was a lot of attention on the former Liverpool legend’s return to the Premier League and how he would make his first appearance.

-The result was an emphatic win for Aston Villa.
-Aston Villa scored a couple of goals in the closing stages of the game to win their first game in charge.
+The result of the game was a complete victory for Aston Villa.
+Aston Villa won the match, scoring goals in the closing minutes to win their first match under the new manager.

 - Venue: Turf Moor

 - Score: 3-3

 - Scorers: Christian Benteke (8th minute/Crystal Palace), Ben Mee (19th minute/Burnley), Chris Wood (27th minute/Burnley), Christian Benteke (36th minute/Crystal Palace), Mark Guech (41st minute/Crystal Palace), Maxwel Cornet (49th minute/Burnley)

 The matchup between the two teams, which are known for their ability to counter with solid defense, turned out to be a hard-hitting contest.
 Both teams scored early in the game, and in the first half alone, a total of five goals were scored by both teams.